icinganalysis/icinganalysis.github.io/content/The Historical Selected Bibliography of NACA-NASA Icing Publications.md

 The bibliographic lists are substantially similar in the three publications.
-Minor differences include different numberings, and some references are updated, such as "Summary of Statistical Icing Cloud Data Measured Over United States and North Atlantic, Pacific, and Arctic Ocean During Routine Aircraft Operations" was updated from "NASA Memo CCE-169" to "NASA Memo 1-19-59E".
+Minor differences include different numberings, and some references are updated, such as "Summary of Statistical Icing Cloud Data Measured Over United States and North Atlantic, Pacific, and Arctic Oceans During Routine Aircraft Operations" was updated from "NASA Memo CCE-169" to "NASA Memo 1-19-59E".

 ### Requests for data